joey-91/turbine-task-js/README.md

 # Wind Turbine Data Processing Pipeline

 This project implements a data pipeline for an energy company's wind farm.
-The pipeline uses a medallion architecture to process the data, (Bronze -> Silver -> Gold & Gold_summary).
+The pipeline uses a medallion architecture to process the data, (Bronze -> Silver -> Gold & Gold Summary).
 It's built to handle null values, detect anomalies in power output, and provide statistical analysis of power output.

 # Project Structure
 ```